Jake Marisnick Player Props: Tigers vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff is 19th in the league with a collective 8.6 strikeouts per nine innings.
+- The pitching staff for the Royals has a collective 8.6 K/9, which ranks 20th in MLB.

-- The Royals have the 28th-ranked team ERA among all league pitching staffs (5.15).
+- The Royals' 5.17 team ERA ranks 28th among all MLB pitching staffs.

-- The Royals rank 19th in baseball in home runs given up (85 total, 1.2 per game).
+- The Royals rank 19th in baseball in home runs surrendered (86 total, 1.2 per game).

-- Lyles makes the start for the Royals, his 15th of the season.
-He is 0-11 with a 6.78 ERA and 59 strikeouts through 79 2/3 innings pitched.
+- Lynch (0-3 with a 5.79 ERA and 20 strikeouts in 23 1/3 innings pitched) gets the start for the Royals, his fifth of the season.

-- In his last outing on Wednesday against the Cincinnati Reds, the right-hander threw six innings, giving up five earned runs while surrendering five hits.
+- The left-hander's last appearance came on Thursday against the Cincinnati Reds, when he went seven innings, surrendering seven earned runs while allowing seven hits.

+- The 26-year-old has put up a 5.79 ERA and 7.7 strikeouts per nine innings in four games this season, while allowing a batting average of .277 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.